-Mucor is a mould which is a type of fungi, that is found everywhere.
-There are many species of Mucor ( around 50), that are distributed worldwide.
-It can cause diseases particularly refers to “Mucormycosis” that cause many infections in mucous membrane, lung, eye, skin etc.
+Mucor is a mould or a type of fungi, that is found everywhere.
+There are many species of Mucor (around 50) that are distributed worldwide.
+It can cause diseases particularly called mucormycosis that might affect the mucous membrane, lungs, eyes, skin etc. Mucor species are fast-growing fungi, which have a highly developed mycelium and branched hyphae.
+The hyphae in Mucor are generally coenocytic, but septa may appear in the mature hyphae.
+The cytoplasm of the hypha appears granular.

 - Kingdom: Mycota